 - Fees for sending and receiving Consumer Payments are different than transacting with businesses.
 For an explicit list of fees, navigate to your fees page.

-Consumers will receive an invoice where they will select they are a person paying an invoice.
+The difference will be, when they receive them.
+When they receive an invoice, consumers will select they are a person paying an invoice.

 The option will appear to pay the invoice right then by selecting a bank account.